OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/SECURITY.md

 ## Disclosure Policy

-When the security team receives a security bug report, they will assign it to a primary handler.
+When the security team (the fork manager) receives a security bug report, they will review the master for potential patches and where appropriate raise a security bug report in the master.
+If the issue is deemed within the forked code it will be assigned it to a primary handler (the fork manager).
 This person will coordinate the fix and release process, involving the following steps:

   * Confirm the problem and determine the affected versions.